Mariana-Tek/engineering-ladder/makers/senior_engineer.md

 - Nurture an empathetic, no-blame culture on your team.
 - Prioritize work that unblocks your teammates.
 - Provide constructive, actionable feedback to your colleagues in an empathetic way.
-- Facilitate productive discussions with clear outcomes.
-- Suggest process improvements.
+- Suggest solutions to problems you notice with our product and processes.
 - Notice if morale is low, and work with the team to identify and address the causes.
 - Coach junior engineers via pairing and code reviews.
 - Volunteer to serve as a formal mentor for junior engineers.